 What to expect:

-In this stage seeing a physical therapist for a few visits to learn exercises to maintain range and slow the loss of motion is advisable.
+In this stage, you should see a physical therapist for a few visits to learn exercises to maintain range and slow the loss of motion.
+You will also be educated on the condition and general progression through the stages.

 A few tips: